Supertext/polylang-supertext/readme.txt

 6. Order confirmation

 == Changelog ==

+= 4.03 =
+* Extended Elementor extention to also support custom element settings and not only the ones from the free plugin version

 = 4.02 =
 * Introduced blind copy feature for post meta data when WPML is used